Size: 5.4 Linear feet

-Collection Summary: The papers of arts educator James A. McGrath measure 5.3 linear feet and date from 1950-2011.
+Summary: The papers of arts educator James A. McGrath measure 5.4 linear feet and date from 1950-2011.
 Included are McGrath's papers concerning his artist's residencies and workshops for the United States Information Agency (USIA) in the Yemen Republic, Saudi Arabia, and the Republic of the Congo, 1990-1995.
 Also found are McGrath's papers concerning artist William Wiley.
 These papers date from Wiley's high school days and includes correspondence, writings, student files, printed materials, photographs, and artwork.
 Letters from Wiley to McGrath span several decades and provide details about his artwork, family, and travels.

 Arts educator James A. McGrath was a high school art teacher at Columbia High School in Richland, Washington where he taught William T. Wiley in the mid-1950s.
 They remained life-long friends.
 Later, McGrath worked at the Institute of American Indian Arts in Santa Fe as Director of Arts, Professor of Painting, and Dean.
 In 1973 he became Director of Arts, Humanities and Culture in the Department of Defense and was stationed in Japan, Korea, Okinawa, Taiwan and the Philippines.
 He also worked for the United States Information Agency in Yemen, Saudi Arabia and the Republic of the Congo.
 He continues to be active as an arts education specialist.

 The papers were donated by James A. McGrath in five accessions between 2010-2015.
 A drawing on tree bark was donated by William T. Wiley in 2016.